PATIENT NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE READ IT CAREFULLY.

 I. YOUR RIGHTS REGARDING MEDICAL INFORMATION ABOUT YOU

-Your health record is the physical property of the Northwest Michigan Surgery Center (NMSC).
+Your health record is the physical property of the Copper Ridge Surgery Center (CRSC).
 The information contained within the record, however, belongs to you.
 You have the right to:

 A. Ask us for a copy of this notice.
 Get a paper or electronic copy of this notice at any time by requesting it from the Chief Executive Officer of the surgery center.

 B. Get an electronic or paper copy of your medical record.
 You have the right to obtain a copy of your medical record in the form and format you request as long as we maintain it.